-Everyone loves to make pork belly burnt ends but what if we took it a step further by wrapping it in bacon.
-What if we want even further by using slab bacon instead of raw pork belly.
-What if we went even further and smoked it on a pellet grill then glazed them in bbq sauce.
+Everyone loves to make smoked pork belly burnt ends but what if we took it a step further by wrapping it in bacon?

 Pork Belly is a fatty section located on the underside of the pig attached to the loin and spare ribs.
 Most pork belly is cured and turned into slab bacon or roasted and sliced.

-Slab Bacon is just Pork Belly that has been cured with salt sugar and other ingredients.
+Slab Bacon is just a Pork Belly that has been cured with salt, sugar, and other ingredients.
 Both products are raw and should be cooked before serving.

-Start with about a 3 pound piece of Slab Bacon and cut into 1.5-2 inch cubes.
+Start with about a 3-pound piece of Slab Bacon and cut it into 1.5-2 inch cubes.

-Wrap each cube with one sliced of bacon then season with your favorite dry rub.
-Used Big Poppa Smokers Sweet Money Rub which is fantastic for pork.
+Wrap each cube with one slice of bacon, then season with your favorite dry rub.
+Used Big Poppa Smokers Sweet Money Rub, which is fantastic for pork.

-Once the Bacon wrapped bacon is seasoned place each cube on a baking rack then set in the smoker set at 250 degrees F for about 3 hours.
+Once the Bacon wrapped bacon is seasoned, place each cube on a baking rack then set it in the smoker set at 250 degrees F for about 3 hours.

-Once the bacon has a deep mahogany color remove the pork belly from the smoker and place in an aluminum pan then cover and return to the smoker for about 2 more hours until the pork belly is tender.
+Once the bacon has a deep mahogany color, remove the pork belly from the smoker and place it in an aluminum pan.
+Then cover and return to the smoker for about two more hours until the pork belly is tender.

 Glaze each cube of pork belly with BBQ sauce.
 I used a fantastic sauce from Utz Works 181 Competition Sauce.